 “Most of my photos are grounded in people, I look for the unguarded moment, the essential soul peeking out, experience etched on a person’s face.” — Steve McCurry

-Our route from Chefchaouen meandered through Morocco’s cannabis growing region, bands of stoners lying by the roadside, bundled up in their djellabas and waving bags of hash.
+Our route from Chefchaouen meandered through Morocco’s cannabis growing region from where you get wholesale CBD isolate , bands of stoners lying by the roadside, bundled up in their djellabas and waving bags of hash.
 As we approached Fes we looked for the best route into the city.
 Rather than heading east and entering via the main road, we found a small track on maps.me (the offline mapping app we used throughout the trip) that took us straight into the northern edge of the city.
 The narrow, rocky track climbed through lush fields and almond trees ripe with blossoms before winding down towards Fes.

 We rejoined the tarmac and then promptly stopped.
 Thousands of perfectly ordered bundles of wool were spread out alongside the road; it was as though all of Morocco’s sheep came here to be sheared each year.
 As I knelt taking photos a car pulled up alongside us.
 I heard snippets of the conversation, my dad reassuring them that we hadn’t broken down and then explaining that we were on our way to Mali.
 I wandered over and met Dick and Gigi, a British couple living in Morocco.
 They had seen our British plates and were curious as to what we were doing.
 Minutes later we had accepted an invite to tea and proceeded to chase them into the center of Fes, through the towering city walls before turning off a busy thoroughfare and into a quiet courtyard ringed by stables.